How to treat your mind like a dog

 Maybe you were trying to do something productive but got distracted by that FB post, or by the more exciting prospect of having a cup of tea or maybe spending some quality time with Netflix.

-But focus skills aren’t just about learning, work or task you need to get done.
+But focus skills aren’t just about learning, work or tasks you need to get done.

 Training to intentionally direct your focus can determine the awesomeness of your whole life experience.